Georgian Dream: Russia

 The Georgian Dream government has also pressed for dialogue with Russia on the issue of breakaway regions, as the Georgian Dream party has stressed that the only viable option to solve the disputes is through negotiations.
 In particular, the Georgian government asked Russia to include the issue of breakaway regions during the bilateral talks in 2014 and 2015, while Prime Minister Giorgi Kvirikashvili has publicly appealed to the Russian government in 2018 for "reasonable steps for bringing the Georgian-Russian relations out of a vicious circle" caused by the 2008 war, which he called a "dramatic development that has left a deep imprint on the consciousness of the Georgian people and on the Russian-Georgian relations".
 He also criticized the previous government's policy as harming the prospects of normalizing relations, commenting that "even the slightest change of [policy] is regarded as treason by this so-called opposition".

 Georgian Dream officials have been particularly critical of what they consider as Saakashvili's confrontational approach to Russia, which Ivanishvili denounced for bringing only "negative results".
 The party's official stance regarding the 2008 Russo-Georgian war is that it was provoked by the Saakashvili government.
 The party officials have accused UNM of committing treason against the Georgian people by provoking the 2008 war with Russia.
 Moreover, Ivanishvili elaborated that the war was "ordered from outside" by the Global War Party with UNM being its agents.
 Ivanishvili has accused the previous government of "engulfing Ossetian people in the flames of fire" calling on Georgia to apologize for the war.
 The party has additionally promised to hold the "Nuremberg trials" against UNM for "starting the war".
-Some analysts see Georgian Dream shifting the blame for the war to its opponent Saakashvili for the reason of normalizing relations with Russia.
+Some analysts consider this as Georgian Dream shifting the blame for the war to its opponent Saakashvili for the purpose of normalizing relations with Russia.
 Some lobby groups and individuals allegedly aligned with Georgian Dream have attempted to promote restoring diplomatic relations between Russia and Georgia, though the Georgian Dream government has declared the ongoing nature of the Russian occupation of territory in Georgia a "red line" preventing official relations.